What is Dietetics?

 Increased emphasis on disease prevention, a growing and aging population and public interest in nutrition are factors that are influencing the demand for dietitians.
 The employment rate for dietitians is expected to increase 9% by 2018.
 Full-time salaries for dietitians can range from ~$40,000 to >$98,000*.
 Variability in salary is based on many factors including scope of responsibility.
 For more information on employment and salary projections visit the Occupational Outlook.

-Upon completion of a Dietetics Degree, you will be eligible to apply for a Dietetic Internship (DI).
-Once you have successfully completed your Dietetic Internship, you are then eligible to take the American Dietetic Association (ADA) examination leading to certification as a Registered Dietitian (RD).
+Upon completion of a Nutrition and Dietetics Degree, you will be eligible to apply for a Dietetic Internship (DI).
+Once you have successfully completed your Dietetic Internship, you are then eligible to take the American Dietetic Association (ADA) examination leading to certification as a Registered Dietitian Nutritionist (RDN).
 Admission to post-baccalaureate Dietetic Internship program is very competitive.
 Nationally, only 50% of applicants are admitted to Dietetic Internships.
 Selection criteria include GPA, work experience, and references.
-For more information schedule an appointment with academic advisor, Erika Anna (email@example.com).
+For more information schedule an appointment with academic advisor, Erika Anna (firstname.lastname@example.org).

 How do I apply for the Dietetics Program?